 It’s possible to snorkel with the playful humpback whale calves.
-The best way to spend time with them is a liveaboard trip, where you can also witness protective mothers spending time with their new arrivals.
+The best way to spend time with them is on a live-aboard trip, where you can also witness protective mothers spending time with their new arrivals.

 Watch the water closely and you’re likely to see courtship dances between adults and displays of breaching, pectoral fin slapping, lobtailing and spyhopping, as adults teach their babies how to be a whale.

-Listen closely, from the water, and you may well hear the otherworldy sound of whale song.
+Listen closely from the water, and you may well hear the otherworldly sound of whale song.

-Home to isolated beaches, thick forests and rushing waterways, Alaska’s remote Katmai National Park is a wild stomping ground for grizzly bears - the largest coastal grizzles in the world - who come here to feast on spawning salmon and dig for clams.
+Home to isolated beaches, thick forests and rushing waterways, Alaska’s remote Katmai National Park is a wild stomping ground for grizzly bears - the largest coastal grizzles in the world - who go there to feast on spawning salmon and dig for clams.
 It’s possible to see the bears ambling around, eating, playing, mating, lazing and even occasionally interacting with local wolves.